Tips for managing anxiety

 Learn About Cognitive Restructuring

 Cognitive restructuring is a key component of CBT, and involves challenging and reframing negative thought patterns that contribute to anxiety.
-When you notice yourself catastrophizing or engaging in black-and-white thinking (through mindfulness practices outlined above) challenge these thoughts by asking yourself if they are rational and evidence-based.
+When you notice yourself catastrophising or engaging in black-and-white thinking (through mindfulness practices outlined above) challenge these thoughts by asking yourself if they are rational and evidence-based.
 Reframe negative thoughts into more balanced and realistic alternatives.

 Keep Coming Back to Self-Compassion